readium/webpub-manifest/contexts/default/README.md

 To indicate the length of a publication, this context defines two different elements: `duration` and `numberOfPages`.

-`duration` is expressed in seconds using an integer, while `numberOfPages` is an integer as well.
+`duration` is expressed in seconds using a float (number in JS), while `numberOfPages` is an integer as well.

 ```
 "duration": "5467",
 "numberOfPages": "178"
 ```

+## JSON Schema

+The default context is implemented in the core JSON Schema for the Readium Web Publication Manifest and should be used as a reference as well.

+The JSON Schema for metadata is under version control at [https://github.com/readium/webpub-manifest/blob/master/schema/metadata.schema.json](https://github.com/readium/webpub-manifest/blob/master/schema/metadata.schema.json)

+For the purpose of validating a Readium Web Publication Manifest, use the following JSON Schema resource: [https://readium.org/webpub-manifest/schema/publication.schema.json](https://readium.org/webpub-manifest/schema/publication.schema.json)

-## Examples
+## Appendix A - Examples

 ```json
 {